renovatebot/renovate/docs/usage/getting-started/private-packages.md

 ### GitHub (and Enterprise) repo scoped credentials

-If you need to use seperate credentials for a single GitHub repo which is different from the default, then you can configure `hostRules` like this:
+If you need to use different credentials for a specific GitHub repo, then you can configure `hostRules` like one of the following:

 ```json
 {